yeastrc/mason/mason_doc/callbacks/mainRowsBlocks_callbackFunctions.md

 #### Case 2.
 For blocks in main rows with overlapping annotations.

 In this case, blocks are created by Mason as it processes the overlapping segments.
 If two segments overlap, the overlapping section will appear functionally in mason as a separate block.
-For example, if the segements 12-36 and 30-50 are passed in, mason will show blocks from 12-30, 30-36, and 36-50 in the viewer.The `blockDataItems` array passed into the callback will have one or more elements corresponding to the original blocks that went into that overlapping block.
+For example, if the segements 12-36 and 30-50 are passed in, mason will show blocks from 12-30, 30-36, and 36-50 in the viewer.
+The `blockDataItems` array passed into the callback will have one or more elements corresponding to the original blocks that went into that overlapping block.
 For blocks in rows that contain overlapping blocks, the following callback functions are called:

 ```javascript
 		// perform any necessary computation when the viewer is created